 Toxic substances can range from naturally occurring toxics like arsenic and bacteria to man-made chemicals like flame retardants, or pesticides.

-We can't help but come into contact with a range of chemicals in our daily lives.
-More than 70,000 chemicals are currently in commercial use and little is known about their effects on our health.
-Substances can pose very different risks depending on how we come into contact with them, the amount that gets into our bodies, and for how long and how often this occurs.
+People can't help but come into contact with a range of chemicals in their daily lives.
+More than 70,000 chemicals are currently in commercial use and little is known about their effects on human health.
+Substances can pose very different risks depending on how a person comes into contact with them, the amount that gets into their bodies, and for how long and how often this occurs.

 - Developing babies